 A variable interest rate is the rate of interest on a loan that is tied to a stated index and changes annually, every July 1, as the index changes.
 See also fixed interest rate.

-A review process in which the financial aid office determines the accuracy of the information provided on your financial aid application.
-During the verification process, you and your parents will need to submit documentation for the amounts listed (or not listed) on the financial aid application.
-Such documentation may include IRS tax transcripts for you, your spouse (if any) and/or your parents, proof of citizenship, proof of registration with Selective Service, and copies of Social Security benefit statements.
+A review process in which the financial aid office determines the accuracy of the information provided on the FAFSA.
+During the verification process, students and spouses/parents will need to submit documentation for the amounts listed (or not listed) on the FAFSA.
+Such documentation may include IRS tax return transcripts and w2s for you, your spouse (if any) and/or your parents, proof of citizenship, proof of registration with Selective Service, and copies of Social Security benefit statements.
 If you refuse to submit the required documentation, your financial aid package will be canceled and no aid awarded.

 Veterans Educational Benefits